danielbradley/Extract/README.md

 void processPreformatted( const char* line, FILE*, const char* pattern );
 ```

-The 'processPreformatted' function is used to strip out lines starting with specific keywords such as 'DELIMITER', or 'DROP',
+If the strip ('-s') flag has been used, the 'processPreformatted' function is used to strip out lines starting with specific keywords such as 'DELIMITER', or 'DROP',
 which (in the case of SQL) it is often desirous to remove for installation scripts.

 ```main.c